Minnesota court finds jobless high school students can access pandemic unemployment benefits

 The court ruled in favor of youth equity nonprofit Youthprise, finding that an unemployment law judge incorrectly determined that high school students were ineligible to receive pandemic unemployment assistance.

-The decision makes between $14 million and $28 million dollars in benefits available for young people, said Youthprise Vice President Marcus Pope.
+The decision makes $14 million to $28 million in benefits available for young people, said Youthprise Vice President Marcus Pope.

 “We’re thrilled, we’re excited and we’re a little exhausted from everything we’ve tried to do over the course of the last eight months to try to bring relief to young people,” Pope said.